Ten Big Paintings: Big paintings

 Prior to the exhibition, the biggest painting on canvas or board in New Zealand was almost certainly Colin McCahon's Practical Religion, at just under 17 square metres.
 McCahon himself once referred to it as a ‘monster’.
-Before this was painted the biggest painting on canvas in the country was Frank Brangwyn’s 7.7 sq.m.
+Before this was painted the biggest painting on canvas in the country was Frederick Goodall's Flight Into Egypt, held by the Sarjeant Gallery and measuring 10.8 sq.m framed or 7.7 sq.m unframed.
+Other substantial paintings at this time included Frank Brangwyn’s 7.7 sq.m.
 The Card Players: Agricultural Workers at Rest at the National Gallery in Wellington.
 At the Auckland Art Gallery The Arrival of the Maoris in New Zealand, C F Goldie and John Louis Steele’s version of Géricault’s Raft of the Medusa was a wall-filling 4.9 sq.m., but tiny compared to the Géricault original (35 sq.m.).

 In terms of modern painting the average size of works in the Ten Big Paintings exhibition was 18.91 sq.m. with McCahon's Gate III at 32.5 sq.m.
 This made the McCahon work a good deal larger than Picasso’s Guernica (27.3 sq.m.) but well shy of James Rosenquist's F-111, (80 sq.m.).